-- (1) The Minister, after consultation with the Council, must appoint a suitably qualified, fit and proper person as the Director of the Centre. - (2) A person appointed as Director holds office - - (a) for a term of five years, which term is renewable; and - (b) on terms and conditions set out in a written employment contract. - (3) A person may not be appointed as Director, unless - - (a) information with respect to that person has been gathered in a security screening investigation by the National Intelligence Agency established by the Namibia Central Intelligence Service Act, 1997 (Act No. 10 of 1997); and - (b) the Minister, after evaluating the gathered information, is satisfied that the person may be so appointed without the possibility that such person may pose a security risk or that such person may act in any manner prejudicial to the objects of this Act or the functions of the Centre. - (4) The Director may at any time determined by the Minister, upon recommendation by the Council, be subjected to a further security screening investigation as contemplated in subsection (3)(a). - (5) The Minister, upon recommendation by the Council, may remove the Director from office on the grounds of misconduct, incapacity or incompetence, in line with fair labour practices and the prevailing labour legislation. - (6) The Minister, upon recommendation by the Council, may suspend the Director from office, pending - - (a) the determination of any disciplinary enquiry as to whether grounds of misconduct, incapacity or incompetence exist; or - (b) the outcome of a security screening investigation referred to in subsections (3) and (4).
+- (1) The Minister, upon the recommendation of the Board, must appoint a suitably qualified, fit and proper person as the Director. - (2) A person appointed as Director holds office - - (a) for a term of five years, which term may be renewed; and - (b) on terms and conditions set out in a written employment contract. - (3) A person may not be appointed as the Director, unless - - (a) information with respect to that person has been gathered in a security screening investigation by the National Intelligence Agency established by the Namibia Central Intelligence Service Act, 1997 (Act No. 10 of 1997); and - (b) the Minister, after evaluating the gathered information, is satisfied that the person may be so appointed without the possibility that such person may pose a security risk or that such person may act in any manner prejudicial to the objects of this Act or the functions of the Centre. - (4) The Director may at any time, upon recommendation by the Board, be subjected to a further security screening investigation as contemplated in subsection (3)(a). - (5) The Minister, on his or her own accord or upon recommendation by the Board, may remove the Director from office before the expiry of the Director's term of office - - (a) on the grounds of misconduct, incapacity or incompetence; - (b) based on the outcome of a security screening investigation referred to in subsection (4); or - (c) for any other duly justified reason, in line with the procedures contemplated in this section.